fnc314/Day17_Labs/README.md

 Store Management App
 ==

-This app is a simple Rails application utilizing a `many_to_many` relationship between two models (`Products` and `Categories`) with a through-table called `Catprod` that allows a Product to have many categories (to which it belongs) and for a Category to have many products.
+This app is a simple Rails application utilizing a `many_to_many` relationship between two models (`Products` and `Categories`) with a through-table called `Associations` that allows a Product to have many categories (to which it belongs) and for a Category to have many products.
 This is one of the first uses of `collection_check_boxes`.

 The following is the assignment used to build the app: